yuzihub/differential-equation-solver/README.md

 # Differential Equation Solver
 A program written in Matlab that can solve any differential equation represented as a system of first order ODEs.
-The program implements and computes forward Euler, backward Euler and trapezoidal rule solutions of the differential equation.
+The program implements and computes forward Euler, backward Euler and trapezoidal rule multi-step solutions of the differential equation.